cirosantilli/linux-cheat/desktop/README.md

 User space startup programs can only start after the display manager has logged the use in.

-Therefore, they must either be launched by the DM at the end of its opertion, or by something spawned by it.
+Therefore, they must either be launched by the DM at the end of its operation, or by something spawned by it.

 ##autostart